luchobarreto/monday-stories/README.md

 # Monday Stories

 ### Myself
 Hi!.
 I'm Luciano.
 I'm fifteen, and I'm from Argentina.
 "Monday Stories" is a project which I worked on for six days for the Monday.com Hackathon.
-I couldn't upload it because I submitted it 2 minutes late on the deadline for writing the description.
 It's not the code I'm the proudest of.
 I could do it better with error handling and good practices, but there it is.
 I'm glad about what I did with the time I had.
 It was a fantastic experience, and I learned a lot from my first hackathon.
 Hope you like it!.
-All the feedback is really appreciated.
-(I know that I could use better practices, don't get mad at it).
+All the feedback is really appreciated

 ### The project